bolasblack/underscore.coffee/ReadMe.md

 this coffeescript file is the outcome of my coffeescript practice, because of my ability limits, part of js code compiled from underscore.coffee could not pass the unit test.

-*grateful if anyone could help me to perfect this coffeescript file, that was so greatful*
+*grateful if anyone could help me to perfect this coffeescript file*